Aethari/MLog/README.md

 #include "MLog.h"
 ```
 It is neccessary to define `MLOG_IMPL` (MLog Implementation) before including
 the header, as this will give you the defined versions of the methods.
+However, `MLOG_IMPL` can only be defined in ONE file, otherwise, your program
+will not compile.

 It is also worthwhile to note that the `write()` and `pwrite()` functions do
 not automatically append a newline when writing/printing.
 You will have to do